-The Society offers a variety of grants and programs to support members including Grants-in-Aid, the Circuit Rider Program, Private Lesson Subsidies, Workshop Grants, Chapter Start-up Grants, and the Chapter Conclave Voucher Program.
+The Society offers a variety of grants and programs to support members including Grants-in-Aid, the Circuit Rider Program, Private Lesson Subsidies, Consort Loan Program, Workshop Grants, Chapter Start-up Grants, and the Chapter Conclave Voucher Program.
 These grants and programs are made possible by your generosity, please consider making a donation.

 Already a member?
-Read more about these grants and programs and apply on the members' side of the website.
+Read more about these grants and programs and apply in the Members' Area.

 Not a member of the VdGSA yet?
 Learn about the benefits of membership.